chromice/ae/README.md

 echo $request->segment(1); // arguments
 ```

-Requests can be re–route to a specific directory.
-For example, if you had index.php in the root directory, you could do the following:
+Requests can be re–routed to a specific directory.
+For example, if you had *index.php* in the root directory, you could do the following:

 ```php
 // GET /article/123 HTTP/1.1